openbroadcaster/openbroadcaster.github.io/logging.md

 ![ Audio Logging](img/audio-logging.png ){: .audio_logging}

-Enable `Audio Logging` from the sources tab.
+Enable `Audio Logging` from the `Sources` page.

 Audio logs will be automatically created in one hour segments.
-To access these audio files, click the `Downloads` button on the Status tab from the player's dashboard that are located in ./openbroadcaster/Audio-Logs
+To access these audio files, click the `Downloads` button on the Status page from the player's dashboard or access from `./openbroadcaster/Audio-Logs`

 <br/>